 Prior to his current position, Dr. Girardot was the founding director of the center for academic success (CAS) and worked to develop and implement many of Tech’s tutoring and academic support programs.
 He also served as the director of the office of success programs (which included FASET (New Student Orientation), GT1000 First-Year Seminar, Sophomore Programs, Tutoring and Academic Support programs), where he successfully re-launched the first-year common reading program (now Project One) and oversaw significant enhancements to and expansion of GT1000.
 In addition, he served as the assistant director for TA and graduate student programs at Tech's Center for the Enhancement of Teaching and Learning (CETL) and a program coordinator at Tech's Center for Education Integrating Science, Mathematics and Computing (CEISMC), where he managed tutoring programs that linked Tech students to local elementary schools.
 He regularly presents on topics related to first-year programs and student success and participates on several advisory boards and national organizations.

-In his free time, Dr. Girardot enjoys spending time with his friends, family and his Boston Terriers, Pete and Oscar; running (where he is training for his third marathon); playing tennis; and enjoying Atlanta's great restaurants.
+In his free time, Dr. Girardot enjoys spending time with his friends, family and his Boston Terriers, Pete and Oscar; running (where he just finished his third marathon); playing tennis; and enjoying Atlanta's great restaurants.